Hundreds in Cowcaddens, Glasgow struggle to find the right help for alcohol or drug addiction.

 "Excellent staff and professional care.
 Gave me my life back.
 I would recommend 100%."

-Abbeycare's UK clinics have been helping those in Cowcaddens and surrounding Glasgow area.
+Abbeycare's UK clinics are available to those in Cowcaddens and Glasgow.

 Thousands have already joined Abbeycare to overcome addiction, from every corner of the globe.